Example 2: An “inside” lampshade form

 (See Example 1, Step 1 for an explanation as to why you

-might want to create a recess) (See Example 1 Step 8)
+might want to create a recess)

 The completed recess